laurakond/artly-api/README.md

 **Bids list view**

-- Once the user is logged in, they are presented with a form for creating a bid for their chosen artwork instance with a bid price and their email address.
+- Once the user is logged in, they are presented with a form for creating a bid for their chosen artwork instance, with a bid price and their email address.

   - Field input validation is implemented to ensure that the user presents all the required information.
     - The bid value can only be above 0.
-If the user enters 0 or a negative value the following error is displayed: `"Invalid input.
+If the user enters 0 or a negative value, the following error is displayed: `"Invalid input.
 Please enter values above 0."`
   - Upon submission of the form, the bid(s) are dislayed in a list.
   - It also automatically updates the bids_count field in the artwork model.